ottograjeda/Readme.txt/readme.md

 Hi

-You can see my portfolio [here](https://grajeda.com/portfolio/).
 Most of my code is in private repos ; on/off GitHub.

-If you are logged into GitHub, you will see my [public repos](https://github.com/og-pr).
+If you are logged into GitHub, you should be able to see my [public repos](https://github.com/ottograjeda/).
-If not, you can click on this [organization](https://github.com/og-pr) to see public code
-or click [here](https://gist.github.com/ottograjeda/) to see my public gists.
+If not, you can see my portfolio [here](https://grajeda.com/portfolio/) or click [here](https://gist.github.com/ottograjeda/) to see my public gists.

 --
 Otto